 The Cook Center has developed 6 entrepreneurship courses, live and online, that are designed to give students practical skills in business planning, marketing, accounting, taxes, finance, and more.
 These academic, for-credit courses are offered at the Ivy Tech Bloomington campus and can be taken as part of an entrepreneurship certificate program or as electives in other academic programs.

 No time for classes or a just a few questions about starting or growing a business?
 In partnership with the local Small Business Development Center, the Cook Center offers free business consulting to anyone in our south central Indiana region.
 If you are interested in making an appointment for a consultation, please complete our business survey here.

 The Cook Center is involved in a number of community engagement activities that promote entrepreneurship in our region.
 Every year, we host the Cook Institute for Entrepreneurship, an event that brings in nationally successful entrepreneurs to talk about best practices in business growth and building entrepreneurial communities.

-We also support programs that focus on entrepreneurship education like Startup Weekend Bloomington, Lemonade Day, and Ivy Biz for Kids camps.
+We also support programs that focus on entrepreneurship education like: Lemonade Day, kids camps, pitch competitions and other programs the build entrepreneurial skills training.

 Questions?
 Get in touch with us at (812) 330-6261 or email@example.com.